karen-sarkisyan/react-wordpress-comments/README.md

 import "react-wordpress-comments/css/styles.css"
 ```

 It uses very minimal styling, most of its look will be inherited so that the comments match overall style of your page.
 You can override styles by using more specific selectors.
+(See demo app for example.)

 Otherwise use your own stylesheet without importing component's styles at all.
-More comprehensive guide on styling coming soon, for now please refer to source code or your browser's devtools.

 ## Ongoing development